psychemedia/island-storynotes/bids/past_futures_th_wondering.md

 Trade / craft workers are knoweldgeable in tools, practice, apprentice-based transmission of skill and knowledge.

 *Transport is another area with highly engaged specialist interest communities, but is maybe out of scope if we want to avoid becoming too sprawling.*

+## Place names / Street names

+The Ordnance Survey *OpenNames* product has a list of current road names and place names ([example data](https://github.com/ouseful-datasupply/housing_prices_ownership_homelessness/blob/main/os_placenames/os_placenames_doodles.ipynb)).
+Many names recall a person or family, a place, or perhaps an event (e.g. *Burnt House Lane*).

+__Prompt__: *do folk know the story behind the name of the road on which they live?*

+*Field names represent more of a challenge.
+They can be found on old tithe maps, so is there a good source of those?*

 ## Story realisation